danistefanovic/hooka/README.md

       http://localhost:3000/hello-again
   ```

-1. Now if you go back to your terminal, where Hooka is running, you should see something like:
+1. Now if you go back to your terminal where Hooka is running, you should see something like:

 <p align="center">
     <img src="media/screencast.gif" width="700" />